 A brief history

-The earliest surviving reference to our mill is in the Domesday Book – a survey of England in 1086 AD.
-It’s possible there was a mill here as far back as Roman times (c200 – 400 AD), but any evidence of this will be underneath the mill and the bridge.
+The earliest surviving reference to our mill is in the Domesday Book – a survey of England in 1086 CE.
+It’s possible there was a mill here as far back as Roman times (c200 – 400 CE), but any evidence of this will be underneath the mill and the bridge.
 Our current building is over 200 years old.

 The Heyday of the Mill